 The barometer is used to measure the different features on your android device.

-It is accountable for the measurement of altitude to make the GPS tracing more prominent and accurate.
+It is accountable for the measurement of altitude to make GPS tracking more prominent and accurate.

-A malfunctioning Barometer may refect the wrong data.
+A malfunctioning Barometer may reflect the wrong data.

 To test the barometer using the IoT menu all you need is to tap on the “Barometer Selftest” to start the automated test.